XiomaraCanizales/100-days-of-code/log.md

 **Thoughts:** Time went fairly quick for working on my project today.
 It's functional, but there are something things I want to do to polish it up enough that it could be submitted to the official Piwik plugin directory.

 **Link to work:** https://github.com/sgrayme/piwik-siteidformat/

+### Day 9: January 13, 2017

+**Today's Progress**: Drafted rating app

+**Thoughts:** I decided to take a break from regular projects to do something on silly side.
+I only worked on a rough concept today, but the end goal is to have something where people rate which of two random images they prefer and the images are ranked based on matchup results.

+**Link to work:** (no public link)